LIT-Protocol/docs/docs/resources/ceramicExample.md

 (For more information on controlling Accounts and Documents, visit [ComposeDB Concepts](https://composedb.js.org/docs/0.5.x/core-concepts)).

 Finally, if you navigate into the /scripts/composites.mjs file, you'll find the application's deployment script.
-When you launch the application, this script compiles the model into a composite definition that will then be deployed on your local node, and writes that definition to the files located in `/src/__generated__`, which will later be used by the ComposeDB client library to read and write data.
+When you launch the application, this script compiles the model into a composite definition that will then be deployed on your local node and writes that definition to the files located in `/src/__generated__`, which will later be used by the ComposeDB client library to read and write data.

 ### Run the Application in Developer Mode